 However, if you are looking to get fillings in Huntington Beach, CA, and want an environment that is less stressful, Dr. Toorani’s office may be the ticket.
 Dr. Toorani uses electric hand-pieces that reduce the typical drilling sound you may have associated with the office.
 The office also has many other amenities.

-Our Amenities Can Help You Get over Your Fear
+Our Amenities Can Help You Get Over Your

 In fact, a Harvard Health Blog backs up the effectiveness of these amenities, as those with dental phobia provided coping techniques, like music or TV, that helped them have a more pleasant experience at the dentist office.